 HIV incidence peaked from 1984-1987 followed by a steady decline over the next 15 years.
 There was then an increase in persons diagnosed from 2005-2008.
 This increase may be partly due to improved awareness of the availability of testing.
-Since then there has been a general decline with less than 10 new HIV diagnoses reported per year from 2011-2021.
-There were 5 new HIV diagnoses reported in 2021.
+Since then there has been a general decline with less than 10 new HIV diagnoses reported per year from 2011-2022.
+There were 2 new HIV diagnoses reported in 2022.

 AIDS incidence peaked in 1995 with 49 persons reported as diagnosed with HIV in that year.
 This has declined since then with 10 or fewer persons reported with an AIDS diagnosis annually since 2004.
-There was one new AIDS diagnosis reported in 2021.
+There were no new AIDS diagnosis reported in 2022.

 Deaths among persons with HIV continue to be low, likely due to advancement and availability of care, treatment and support.
 Additionally, the deaths are occurring among persons of older ages and the reported causes of death among persons with HIV may not be directly related to their HIV infection.
-There was two deaths among persons with a prior diagnosis of HIV reported in 2021.
+There were no reported deaths among persons with a prior diagnosis of HIV reported in 2022.

-Table 1 shows the cumulative characteristics of HIV/AIDS cases and deaths through 2021.
+Table 1 shows the cumulative characteristics of HIV/AIDS cases and deaths through 2022.